musikele/musikele.github.io/_posts/2015-02-11-attenti-alla-classe-active-delle-progress-bar-bootstrap-3.md

 Astonished, we started to find out all the possible causes to this.

-Is this the famous &#8220;_Angular Performance Problem_&#8221; that we have all read on the web (but never found in practice)?
+Is this the famous "_Angular Performance Problem_" that we have all read on the web (but never found in practice)?
 Well, the profiler said that nothing was happening on the page.

 Maybe we are loading too much data from the search?
 87 kb is not that much, we have loaded far more data without problems.